menu

 Trailhead Location: Google maps

 Trailhead Parking Difficulty: Hard.
 The Wildwood Trailhead is located in a private neighborhood and has very limited parking.
+The trailhead serves multiple hikes in Colorado National Monument and can fill up early on weekends.
 There is no overflow parking available on the street, so if the lot is full choose a different hike!

 Distance: 4.8 miles